theludovyc/Godot_Dialog/README.md

   * Display custom values in dialog
 * Execute actions with dialog
   * Emit signals as needed to connect on your logic
-* Easily customizable
-  * Use Theme Editor to customize your dialog's look
 * json
   * All files are saved in json format